 “Sure.”
 She left for real this time.

-Sonia got up from her seat after having collecting her papers already.
+Sonia got up from her seat after having collected her papers already.

 “Are you sure you don’t want to go see him now?”
 Sam asked.